 Strategic Focus Action Establish new recreation opportunities within the existing open space network Prepare a combined Walking and Cycling Plan (linked to the Recreational network Plan) for the City that integrates all aspects of recreational, fitness and commuter cycling and walking.
-Actions to promote and accommodate more cycling should include: • Updating the plan to integrate the recreational walking and cycling objectives in the IOSP with the proposed commuter cycling routes • Integrate the proposed recreational and street based walking and cycling corridors into the cycle network • Review new opportunities for shared paths in parks and recreational corridors with respect to capacity, suitability and context • Incorporate children's cycle circuits in identified parks to encourage cycling.
-Actions to promote and cater for more walking in the City of Ryde should include: • Preparation of walkability audit across the City of Ryde as outlined in NSW Premier's Council for Active Living website • Integrate all parks and open space into a walking network for the city that links paths with generators and attractors (shops, public transport, education facilities, employment areas and community facilities, etc) • Establish a walking 'web' with a walking grid' of streets identified from the walkability audit as best suited to walking and which also link the corridors to generators and attractors.
+Actions to promote and accommodate more cycling should include: Updating the plan to integrate the recreational walking and cycling objectives in the IOSP with the proposed commuter cycling routes Integrate the proposed recreational and street based walking and cycling corridors into the cycle network Review new opportunities for shared paths in parks and recreational corridors with respect to capacity, suitability and context Incorporate children's cycle circuits in identified parks to encourage cycling.
+Actions to promote and cater for more walking in the City of Ryde should include: Preparation of walkability audit across the City of Ryde as outlined in NSW Premier's Council for Active Living website Integrate all parks and open space into a walking network for the city that links paths with generators and attractors (shops, public transport, education facilities, employment areas and community facilities, etc) Establish a walking 'web' with a walking 'grid' of streets identified from the walkability audit as best suited to walking and which also link the corridors to generators and attractors.
 Prepare a detailed Recreational Corridor Network Plan, based on the proposed network identified in the Open Space Structure Plan and as further detailed in Figure 20.
 The plan should integrate the natural corridors (green web) with street based linkages and connections (green grid).
-The Plan should include: • Determination of routes that optimise use of the physical geography (ridges and valleys) and natural environment (bushland, creeks and rivers) of the City of Ryde. • Analysis of linkages in the network that cannot be achieved solely as above (ie. Using streets, rail corridors, etc) that align as closely as possible with the catchment and sub-catchment geography • Design parameters for the corridors such as path Establishing links that would benefit children (eg. Off-road paths to school or sports venues).
+The Plan should include: Determination of routes that optimise use of the physical geography (ridges and valleys) and natural environment (bushland, creeks and rivers) of the City of Ryde.
+Analysis of linkages in the network that cannot be achieved solely as above (ie. Using streets, rail corridors, etc) that align as closely as possible with the catchment and sub-catchment geography Design parameters for the corridors such as path design, natural habitat conservation, planting, shade and amenity Identification of third parties that may be critical to achieving each section of the network (ie. State government agencies, other landowners) Street and road based design to achieve the objectives of the green grid (eg. Amenity, the canopy, safe walking and cycling) Criteria for highest priorities of implementation should include: Completing local missing links in existing corridors that would significantly extend open space access Enhancing links in areas with limited open space and high populations Creating links where this would enhance natural values Overcoming major barriers (roads, etc) Establishing links that would benefit children (eg. Off-road paths to school or sports venues).